I am an artist-academic-curator whose work falls within the territories of live art and interdisciplinary spatial

 • for piano solo, National Review of Live Art performance inspired by the work, life and environs of Erik Satie, Glasgow (1994).

-I am a core member of Wrights & Sites, four artist-researchers who, for twenty years, have focused on people’s relationships to places, cities and walking.
+I am a core member of Wrights & Sites, four artist-researchers who, for over twenty years, have focused on people’s relationships to places, cities and walking.
 We employ disrupted walking tactics as tools for playful debate, collaboration, intervention and spatial meaning-making.
 The outcomes of our work vary from project to project, but frequently include site-specific performance, Mis-Guided Tours (e.g. Stadtverführungen in Wien, Tanzquartier Wien and Wiener Festwochen, Vienna, 2007), published Mis-Guides (e.g. A Mis-Guide To Anywhere, launched ICA, London, 2006, and more recently The Architect-Walker: A Mis-Guide, 2018), ‘drifts’, mythogeographic mapping, public art (e.g. Everything you need to build a town is here for ‘Wonders of Weston’, CABE/Situations, Weston-super-Mare, 2010) or installations (e.g. mis-guided, Belluard Bollwerk International Festival, Fribourg, 2008), as well as public presentations and articles.

-I am Associate Professor in Live Art + Spatial Practices at the University of Exeter, where I am an active member of the Centre for Contemporary Performance Practices, was a former Head of Drama (2012-2018) and University Director of Arts and Culture (2016-2021), responsible for co-authoring and delivering the institution’s Arts and Culture Strategy.
+I am Professor in Live Art + Spatial Practices at the University of Exeter, where I am an active member of the Centre for Contemporary Performance Practices, was a former Head of Drama (2012-2018) and University Director of Arts and Culture (2016-2021), responsible for co-authoring and delivering the institution’s Arts and Culture Strategy.
 I am an adjunct faculty member of the National Institute of Advanced Studies in Bangalore, India, and have contributed to the BA Architecture course at Plymouth University.

-I am a resident at the Kaleider studio in Exeter.
+• as a resident at the Kaleider studio in Exeter, 2013-present;

-• as Co-Director of REACT (Research & Enterprise in Arts & Creative Technology), one of four AHRC-funded Knowledge Exchange Hubs for the Creative Economy (a collaboration between UWE, Watershed, and the Universities of Bath, Bristol, Cardiff and Exeter);
+• as a former Co-Director of REACT (Research & Enterprise in Arts & Creative Technology), a £4million-funded AHRC Knowledge Exchange Hub for the Creative Economy (a collaboration between UWE, Watershed, and the Universities of Bath, Bristol, Cardiff and Exeter), 2013-16;

-• as a member of the New Theatre Architects, an ACE-initiated think-tank that seeks to challenge artists and organisations to think about new models of making and supporting theatre in England;
+• as a former member of the New Theatre Architects, an ACE-initiated think-tank that seeks to challenge artists and organisations to think about new models of making and supporting theatre in England, 2003-09;

-• as a former board member or critical friend to numerous organisations (e.g. New Work Network, Wide Awake Devon, b-side festival, Theatre Alibi and Exeter and Devon Arts Centre).
+• as a former board member, critical friend or associate to numerous organisations (e.g. Live Art UK, New Work Network, Spacex Gallery, Wide Awake Devon, b-side festival, Theatre Alibi and Exeter and Devon Arts Centre).